Occupational Endorsement Information

 Most universities have residency requirements that call for a certain number of credits toward a degree to be earned at the degree-granting school.
 At UAF, the residency requirement for occupational endorsements is 30 percent of the program.

-In order to earn an occupational endorsement, students must be admitted to the program and complete the requirements listed in the program section of this chapter.
+In order to earn an occupational endorsement, students must be admitted to the program and complete the requirements listed in the program section (Admission to OEC) of this chapter.
 A minimum of 9 credits is required to earn an occupational endorsement.
 At least 30 percent of the program must be completed in residence at UAF.
 Additional residency credit requirements may be established to meet discipline or accreditation standards.